Developmental milestone of a 14 month old toddler…

 During this time, children express anger or frustration through crying, screaming, and holding their breath.
 To express happiness and excitement, 14 month old children often smile, laugh and clap.
 They often play near their caregivers and parents.
 In addition, they exhibit shyness around strangers.

 The cognitive development of a 14 month old allows the child to copy his or her primary caregiver’s behavior and language.
 Children at this age focus their attention on their mothers or primary caregivers.
-At this age, the child imitates their mother’s actions.
+At this age, the toddler imitates their mother’s actions.
 He or she follows the way the mother acts and behaves.
 This is a great time for mother to become role models to their children.
 They communicate with clear as well as not so clear phrases and words.
 To help children with developing their cognitive skills, it is important that you try to communicate with your child and spend some time reading a book to him or her.

 At this age, your child will most probably appear excited in the presence of other children with the same age.
 If you observe that your child is drawn to other kids, he or she is most likely exhibiting the typical growth in the social aspect of his or her development.
 You cannot expect your child to engage in an interactive play with a peer, as this will occur later.
 However, your child will most probably demonstrate curiosity of having a potential new friend.
 Your child is able to understand that choices can influence consequences.
 At this stage, he or she learns how to self monitor behavior.
 When it comes to emotional development, your child demonstrates emotional diversity as well as depth.

 Considerations when it comes to play and activities for your child